ninoNinkovic/LiveStamps/README.md

 ####Magic Values:

-By default LiveStamps generates some magic values to help get you started.
+LiveStamps will generate some magic values to help get you started.
 File meta, last modified timestamp and user info gets creted on refresh automatically.

 **More are planned in the future!**